 Convenient – Confidential - Convenient because it has only a dozen questions, and for the first time in history it can be completed online or by phone, in addition to the traditional paper copy.
 And it’s anonymous by law; the Census Bureau is forbidden from identifying specific data or individuals.
 Adding some buzz to the coming count, the Census Bureau launched a new tool: Response Area Outreach Mapper (census.gov/roam), a website where anyone can view statistical data – and monitor census completion by communities and regions.
 Visit and you’ll find an odometer-like counter, tracking births in real time (one birth every 8 seconds, compared to a death every 11 seconds).
 Explore census.gov/quickfacts/gilacountyarizona for facts about our county.

 You may already know our total population is over 53,000 - but were you aware that:

 28 percent are age 65 and older

-Race: 62 percent white, 18.7 percent Hispanic, 17.6 percent Native American or Alaska Native - and .8 percent Black or African American
+Race: 62 percent Caucasion, 18.7 percent Hispanic, 17.6 percent Native American or Alaska Native - and .8 percent Black or African American

-14 percent of those under age 65 don't have health insurance - a number nearly identical to the percentage of Gila County resident under age 65 who reported having a disability
+14 percent of those under age 65 don't have health insurance - a number nearly identical to the percentage of Gila County residents under age 65 who reported having a disability

 The Bureau reports 47 percent of the workforce over age 16 are employed, and it takes an average 18.7 minutes to travel to work!
-Median household income is listed as $41,179, with per capita income $22,433 - and 24 percent of the population living in poverty
+Median household income is listed as $41,179 with per capita income of $22,433 - and 24 percent of the population living in poverty